 Meet the Advisory Group members:

-Dr. Sonia Bussu Research and learning co-ordinator, Local Trust.
+Dr. Sonia Bussu is a Research Associate at UCL’s Department of Primary Care and Population Health where she is responsible for conducting a qualitative and participatory evaluation of integrated care in East London.
+This work focuses specifically on organisation development, culture change and collaborative governance.
 Sonia holds a PhD in Local Governance and Citizen Participation from the London School of Economics.
-Over the years she has led on research on coproduction and citizen participation in policy-making and has published several publications on democratic innovations.
-She’s passionate about community-led and action research and helping citizens, practitioners, and academics to work together on impactful research that can inform policy change.
+Over the years, she has led on research on coproduction and citizen participation in policy-making and has published several publications on democratic innovations.
+She’s passionate about community-led and action research and helping citizens, practitioners, and academics to co-produce evidence and new knowledge that can inform policy change.
 She believes that the Participation Lab represents a great opportunity to create new synergies and experiment with new ways of working together.
-Sonia currently works at Local Trust as research and learning coordinator and has a key role in developing suitable ways to monitor and evaluate the Big Local programme.
-She designs internal research and evaluation methods and draws out strategic learning.
-Prior to this role, Sonia was a researcher at Involve, a think tank specialising in public participation.
+Prior to joining UCL she worked in the Third Sector, where she designed and evaluated participatory processes to increase citizen voice on policy making and, more recently, community development programmes such as Big Local.

 Dr. Andy Curtis Senior Research Officer, Institute for Volunteering Research (IVR), National Council for Voluntary Organisations.
 Andy joined IVR in 2012 and has worked in research roles in the education and non-profit sectors for over fifteen years.
 He led evaluations of government grant and empowerment programmes at the Community Development Foundation and has worked in various community focused projects in his current role.
 He completed his PhD in 2007 at the University of Southampton.
 His thesis explored the concept of ‘social capital’ and its relationship with civic engagement.
 Andy has been involved in a number of participatory research projects but is keen to expand his knowledge and understanding of this area through the Participation Lab.